2014 HERO AWARD

 Chaim Peri’s very name means “fruitful life” in Hebrew, and he has taken that connection to heart.
-For more than 30 years, Chaim has brought new meaning to the word “life” for thousands of youth around the world who were uprooted or from dysfunctional homes, giving them a long-term home base at Yemin Orde, the Orde Wingate Youth Village in Israel.
+For more than 30 years, Chaim has brought new meaning to the word “life” for thousands of youth around the world who were uprooted or from dysfunctional homes, giving them a long-term home base at Friends of Yemin Orde, the Orde Wingate Youth Village in Israel.

 Chaim realized that the typical “orphanage” system creates a sense of fear and uncertainty in children because they know when they arrive that they will “age out” and have no place to go afterward.
 To combat this, Yemin Orde becomes the child’s home forever.
 They never really age out and there is always a place for them to come and live with their Yemin Orde family – for a few days, weeks or months.
 The day they arrive their fears are put to rest by touring the residential area of the grounds.
 “This is and will always be your home, whenever you want it,” they are told.